-SCORE 0 - 2 3 4 5 - All vessels Age Less than 50 years old 50 - 99 years old 100-149 years old 150 - 199 years old 200-249 years old 250+ years old 8 All vessels Innovations (new ideas and techniques Contains no design innovation of importance / unknown builder and designer Contains one important design innovation (plus 1point for known builder or designer) Contains two or more important design innovations (plus 1point for known builder or designer) Add one point for each named innovation (ma additional point for known builder or designer.
-Add one point for each named innovation (maximum 4 points) plus an additional point for known builder or designer. n 4 points) plus an м All vessels Historical associations (people, events and operational area) No historical associations Solely local significance Solely regional significance Regional significance with elements of national significance National significance with elements of international significance (e.g. at least one rescue involving international shipping Clear international significance (e.g. took part in Dunkirk evacuation) 4a Vessels whose primary purpose is static Level of originality (hull fabric / design features / vessel form / rig/ internal and deck fittings) No conservation principles applied / very little original fabric or features surviving Vessel preserved / Vessel preserved / restored with introduction restored with substantial of considerable new original fabric or features materials Vessel preserved / restored with some loss of originality to all elements Vessel preserved / restored with hull significantly intact but with some features missing or over restored Vessel preserved with exceptional originality of fabric and key features of form and function intact 5a preservation (afloat or ashore) Condition Significant problems, fabric in extremely poor condition, or state unknown Fabric in poor condition and declining Unsatisfactory, fabric being inappropriately preserved or unstable Visible improvement in condition of vessel stabilised, but with limited controls in place Satisfactory, with any minor changes under control and monitored Optimal - vessel stabilised and regularly monitored in appropriate environmental conditions 4p Vessels whose primary purpose is operational use Level of originality (hull fabric / design features / vessel form / rig/ internal and deck fittings) No conservation principles applied / little original material surviving Significant reconstruction, adaptation or maintenance work which doesn't use like-for-like materials or changes vessel's appearance Extreme reconstruction / applied using conservation principles Major reconstruction .
-Adaptation resulting in loss of key features or new material out- weighing old Reconstruction or adaptation where key features have been accurately and sympathetically replicated using like-for-like materials without impact on form or function All key features of form and function intact: no reconstructive work carried out other than maintenance / minor reconstruction or restoration work resulting in minimal introduction of new materials 2p Condition Very poor and deteriorating condition or state unknown Significant localised problems Vessel in need of repairs \(/ \) significant re-fit / no \(maintenance policy \) Vessel in good or stabilised condition / regular maintenance Condition very good / any localised problems do not prevent operation / annual maintenance plan in place Condition excellent and 5 year + maintenance plan in place ဖ All vessels Rarity (based on number of other known 100 plus vessels) 100 plus 51-100 surviving examples 11 - 51 surviving examples 6 - 10 surviving examples 2 -5 surviving examples Unique survivor
+SCORE 0 - 2 3 4 2 - All vessels Age Less than 50 years old 50 - 99 years old 100-149 years old 150 - 199 years old 200-249 years old 250+ years old 8 All vessels Innovations (new ideas and techniques Innovations (new ideas innovation of importance and techniques / unknown builder and designer Contains one important design innovation (plus 1 point for known builder or designer) Contains two or more important design innovations (plus 1point for known builder or designer) Add one point for each named innovation (maximum 4 points) plus an additional point for known builder or designer. med innovation (maximun builder or designer. n 4 points) plus an т All vessels Historical associations (people, events and operational area) No historical associations Solely local significance Solely regional significance Regional significance with elements of national significance National significance with elements of international significance (e.g. at least one rescue involving international shipping Clear international significance (e.g. took part in Dunkirk evacuation) 4a Vessels whose primary purpose is static Level of originality (hull fabric / design features / vessel form / rig/ internal and deck fittings) No conservation principles applied / very little original fabric or features surviving Vessel preserved / Vessel preserved / restored with introduction restored with substantial original fabric or features missing Vessel preserved / restored with some loss of originality to all elements Vessel preserved / restored with hull significantly intact but with some features missing or over restored Vessel preserved with exceptional originality of fabric and key features of form and function intact 5a preservation (afloat or ashore) Condition Significant problems, fabric in extremely poor condition, or state unknown Fabric in poor condition and declining Unsatisfactory, fabric being inappropriately preserved or unstable Visible improvement in condition of vessel stabilised, but with limited controls in place Satisfactory, with any minor changes under control and monitored Optimal - vessel stabilised and regularly monitored in appropriate environmental conditions 4 P Vessels whose primary purpose is operational use Level of originality (hull fabric / design features / vessel form / rig/ internal and deck fittings) No conservation principles applied / little original material surviving Significant reconstruction, adaptation or maintenance work which doesn't use like-for-like materials or changes vessel's appearance Extreme reconstruction / applied using loonservation principles Major reconstruction Reconstruction or adaptation where key features have been accurately and sympathetically replicated using like-for-like materials without impact on form or function All key features of form and function intact: no reconstructive work carried out other than maintenance / minor reconstruction or restoration work resulting in minimal introduction of new materials 2p Condition Very poor and deteriorating condition or state unknown Significant localised problems Vessel in need of repairs \(/ \) significant re-fit / no \(/ \) maintenance policy Vessel in good or stabilised condition / regular maintenance Condition very good / any localised problems do not prevent operation / annual maintenance plan in place Condition excellent and 5 year + maintenance plan in place 9 All vessels Rarity (based on number of other known 100 plus vessels) 100 plus 51-100 surviving examples 11 - 51 surviving examples 6 - 10 surviving examples 2 -5 surviving examples Unique survivor